Poirazi-Lab/DendroTweaks/docs/source/tutorials/data_format.rst

 - :code:`biophys/`: JSON files defining the distribution and properties of ion channels and other membrane mechanisms
 - :code:`mod/`: NMODL mechanism files (MOD) that implement specific ion channel kinetics and other biophysical processes
 - :code:`python/`: Python classes automatically generated from MOD files
-- :code:`stimuli/`: the parameters (JSON) and spatial distribution (CSV) of inputs to the model and the corresponding recordings
+- :code:`stimuli/`: the stimulation protocols, each in its own subfolder with JSON and CSV files defining stimuli and recordings

 Biophysical Configuration Format
 ----------------------------------